 Sponsor: Arts and Health Australia

-Location: Inside Glasshouse, Cnr Clarence and Hay Streets, Port Macquarie NSW 2444
+Location: Inside the Glasshouse Arts and Visitor Centre, Cnr Clarence and Hay Streets, Port Macquarie NSW 2444

 Description / Inspiration